NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

 at the end of the session.

 .. note::
     By default, auto launching daemon services do not support MPI parallelism.
-    Hence, multi-GPU backend capabilities are not available with auto-launch.
-    See :ref:`custom QPU daemon service launch <custom_remote_qpud_launch>` for more information about enabling remote multi-GPU
-    QPU.
+    Hence, using the `nvidia-mgpu` backend to simulate each virtual QPU requires manually launching each server instance.
+How to do that is explained in the rest of this section.

 .. _custom_remote_qpud_launch: